arcanistzed/scs/README.md

 ### Integration with the Core Combat Tracker

 While this module hides the Combat Tracker by default, it updates it in the background whenever the round is switched to allow for better compatibility.
+SCS prompts to end combat whenever the round is equal to zero and will start a new combat once the round is changed above that.
 There is also a setting to show the default Combat Tracker.

 ### Attack Roll HUD